UF-Carpentry/2020-03-09-UFII_InstructorTraining/index.md

 helper: ["Brian Stucky"]
 contact: "stuckyb@flmnh.ufl.edu"      # contact email address for host, lead instructor, or whoever else is handling questions
 etherpad:  "http://pad.software-carpentry.org/2020-03-30-UFII_InstructorTraining"                  # optional: URL for the workshop
-locations:
--venue: "University of Florida Informatics Institute"
+venue: "University of Florida Informatics Institute"
 address: "Informatics Institute Conference Room, CISE building"
 latlng: "29.648248,-82.344031"
 ---

 <!-- See instructions in the comments below for how to edit specific sections of this workshop template. -->